On singular moduli that are S-units: THE CASE

 \begin{thm} Let $S$ be the set of primes congruent to $1$ modulo $4$ and let $j$ be a singular modulus.
 If the difference $j-1728$ is an $S$-unit, then it is a unit. \end{thm}

 \begin{proof} The argument is analogous to the one given in the proof of Theorem \ref{main theorem}, so we will omit the details.

 If the singular modulus $j$ is not relative to an order in $\Q(i)$, then an argument identical to the one given in the proof of Theorem \ref{main theorem} allows to conclude.
-For singular moduli realtive to orders in $\Q(i)$ we have the following \begin{claim} Let $j$ be a singular modulus relative to an order $\Ocal_j$ in $\Q(i)$.
-Then the primes $2,3$ and $7$ divide $N_{\Q(j)/\Q}(j-1728)$. \end{claim} It is clear that from Claim \ref{claim2} the theorem follows.
+For singular moduli corresponding to orders in $\Q(i)$ we have the following \begin{claim} Let $j$ be a singular modulus relative to an order $\Ocal_j$ in $\Q(i)$.
+Then the primes $2,3$ and $7$ divide $N_{\Q(j)/\Q}(j-1728)$. \end{claim} The theorem follows from Claim \ref{claim2}.
 We prove the claim for $p=7$, the other cases being analogous.

 Fix $j$ as in the statement of the claim and let $E/L$ be an elliptic curve defined over a number field $L$ with complex multiplication by the order $\Ocal_j$ and assume that $E$ has good reduction at every prime $\Pgotic$ of $L$ lying over 7.
 Fix such a prime: since 7 is inert in $\Q(i)$, by Theorem \ref{Lang} the reduced elliptic curve $\tilde{E}= E \mod \Pgotic$ is supersingular.
 However there is only one isomorphism class of supersingular elliptic curves over $\overline{\F}_7$, one representative being given by